Stich

 Modern Surfaces toured Japan for two weeks doing ten concerts including

-performances at the 'Yokohama Jazz Promenade' (the biggest and best jazz
+performances at the Yokohama Jazz Promenade and some of Japan’s top jazz

-a resounding success as the trio's music was met with sincere adoration.
+clubs.
+The tour was a resounding success as the trio’s music was met with

 Stich has always

-been a very open-minded individual and his music encompasses a wide variety
+been a very open minded individual and his music encompasses a wide variety

 classical music (especially the piano music of Arnold Schoenberg), blues,

-rock, funk, soul, pop, African, Indian, Latin-American and more.
+rock, funk, soul, pop, African, Indian, Latin American, and more.

 In terms of his own

-Glass") that confirm the parallels with Dejohnette." - David
+that confirm the parallels with DeJohnette.”

-Lewis, Samthe Record Man.com (Canada).
+The Record Man.com (Canada).

 His playing is also